some-avail/json2mummy/README.md

-## About starter_mummy
+### About starter_mummy

 Starter_mummy that can be used /copied as template with not much content but with the needed boiler-plate code to start a project.
+Extra info can be found on top of the starter_startup.nim-file.

+Download the code and compile with : nim c -r --mm:orc --threads:on starter_startup.nim

+If it works recopy the starter-project and adjust the project-prefix "starter" to your own project and update the name on all relevant locations in the code.

 This project must be kept up to date.

 ### Still to be done

-- implement a form of persistInBrowser (?)
+- implement a form of persistInBrowser